msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 masked so there isn't any chance of the data providing any market insights today.

-Originally, the purpose of the study was to identify the optimial new product configuration for a firm in the computer tablet market.
-Likely buyers of tablets participated in a marketing research study and where presented with an experimentally designed choice taks where they were asked to choose between a set of 3 possible products.
+Originally, the purpose of the study was to identify the optimal new product configuration for a firm in the computer tablet market.
+Likely buyers of tablets participated in a marketing research study and where presented with an experimentally designed choice tasks where they were asked to choose between a set of 3 possible products.
 The products on the choice "card" were described with several attributes, including the brand, screen size, amount of RAM, processor speed, and price.